 Your personality can also play a part in procrastination.
 As a perfectionist, you could always be waiting for the ‘right time’ to do work — which often never comes.
 On the other hand, low confidence can lead a fear of failure, which causes you to second guess every decision and prevents you from taking action.

 Lastly, it might seem like you’re doing something, when in fact you’re actually procrastinating.
-In other words, you take of everything else, except the one that needs to get done, in what is referred to as ‘productive’ procrastination.
+In other words, you take care of everything else, except the one that really needs to get done, in what is referred to as ‘productive’ procrastination.

 HOW TO AVOID PROCRASTINATION